isokolovskii/commitizen/README.md

 Commitizen
 ----------

-CLI promt tool for creation of [Conventional Commits](https://www.conventionalcommits.org).
-No more pain with commits rejected by validation tools or digging through [CONTRIBUTING.md](CONTRIBUTING.md) to find preffered commit format.
+CLI prompt tool for creation of [Conventional Commits](https://www.conventionalcommits.org).
+No more pain with commits rejected by validation tools or digging through [CONTRIBUTING.md](CONTRIBUTING.md) to find preferred commit format.

 Based on wonderful work of [Commitizen](https://github.com/commitizen) with their [cz-cli](https://github.com/commitizen/cz-cli) which works like a charm in Node.js based projects.